gauravraosahab/asana-api/README.md

 #### Use of this project :

 1. Download the project
-1. Install packages in requirement.txt `pip intall -r requirements.txt`
+1. Install packages in requirement.txt `pip install -r requirements.txt`
-1. In `transferProject.py` file add your personal api key, old new project key
+1. In `transferProject.py` file add your personal api key, old and new project ID
 1. Then run the script

 NOTE : Some of the information is not transferred

-folder asana has been taken from project-asana (https://github.com/Asana/python-asana)
+Feel free to report bugs and features in github!!